 Communication is the lifeblood of an organization.
 It influences company culture as well as bottom-line results.
 While no one would debate the importance of effective communication, very few companies truly prioritize it and commit to enhancing communication across the organization.

+So, why is effective communication in business important?
 The following reasons should get you fired about up improving business communication in the new year.

 1. Strengthens Relationships